 A. The Berlin Bruisers are a group of more than 50 Berliners of all nationalities, creeds, colours and sexual persuasions who have come together to play and support rugby.
-We are Germany’s first gay and inclusive rugby team, and are proud to have spawned a ‘sister’ team in Cologne – the Cologne Crushers and one in Munich – The Munich Monks.
+We are Germany’s first gay and inclusive rugby team and are proud to have spawned a ‘sister’ team in Cologne – the Cologne Crushers and one in Munich – The Munich Monks.
 We are proud of who we are and what we do!

 Q. Do I have to be gay to join?

 A. No. The Bruisers are inclusive and non-judgmental.
 We have what we like a call a “Don’t ask, Please tell” approach to sexuality – we welcome people of any persuasion to come and join us and you are by all means encouraged to share your many stories, but it’s not a must!
-We are a inclusive team that has its roots firmly in the LGBT+ community but welcomes anyone who shares our values to join!
+We are an inclusive team that has its roots firmly in the LGBT+ community but welcomes anyone who shares our values to join!

 Q. Will I meet lots of hot men?

-A. Well that’s a matter of taste, but we need to stress we are not a dating agency!
+A. Well, that’s a matter of taste, but we need to stress we are not a dating agency!
 Our focus is on sport and playing rugby.
-We have a “don’t screw the crew” policy where sex between members is actively discouraged, especially if it brings emotional baggage onto the pitch!
+We have a “don’t screw the crew” policy where sex between members is discouraged, especially if it brings emotional baggage onto the pitch!
 We are here to play rugby…. not with each other!

 Q. Are you an official registered Club (Verein)?

 A. Yes, we are officially recognized by the City of Berlin and are members of the BSC Berlin Sports Club and affiliated bodies.
-You also will therefore have some rudimentary insurance through the team.
+You also will, therefore, have some rudimentary insurance through the team.